idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 **Match case** = Checkbox.
 If enabled, CafeTran takes into account the text case when looking for matches, differentiating identical Translation Units that only differ in case type (uppercase or lowercase).

+**Greedy exact matches** = Checkbox.
+With this option enabled, CafeTran does not stop the search at the found exact match(es) for the current segment, but it continues looking for fuzzy matches and fragments.
+Switching on this option is not recommended for slower computers and huge translation memories.

 **Duplicates option** = Drop-down menu.
 Choices: Keep all duplicates, Keep newer duplicates, Keep old duplicates.
 Default: Keep newer duplicates.
 <!--- TODO Igor add text for this option? --->

  - **Keep all duplicates** = Select this if you want CafeTran to keep both newer and older identical source segments in the memory.
  - **Keep newer duplicates** = Select this if you want CafeTran to overwrite old Translation Units (segments) when you add a new translation for the same TU.
  - **Keep old duplicates** = Select this if you want CafeTran to ignore new identical source Translation Units which are already present in the memory.